 In order to identify changes or differences in the targeted problem, some basis for comparison is essential.
-Ideally, the evaluator would like to use outcome measures taken from a randomly selected control area/group during the period of project operations as the basis for s . \$ comparison.
+Ideally, the evaluator would like to use outcome measures taken from a randomly selected control area/group during the period of project operations as the basis for comparison.
 This type of comparison guarantees that the effects of outside influences will not systematically bias observed changes in outcome measures.
 In the case of a project designed to reduce recidivism among juvenile offenders, for example, the random assignment of offenders to the project treatment group and to a non-treatment (control) group allows the evaluator to assume that factors which may affect recidivism rates, such as client criminal history or age, will not systematically bias the recidivism rates observed in either the treatment or control groups.
 In the absence of systematic biases in observed outcomes, the evaluator is in a better position to say that observed differences in recidivism rates between treatment and non-treatment groups are attributable to the project's activities.

 When control through randomization is not feasible, other approaches must be used to examine the relative impact of the project and of other influences upon the observed changes in the measures.
 Control through the use of comparison areas/groups matched to the targeted area/group on the basis of selected characteristics is one alternative, as is the use of statistical techniques which may factor out estimated influences which are expected to affect outcome measures during the project period.
 When these alternatives are used, the validity of the findings obtained will be directly related to the evaluator's ability to identify and discriminate among those characteristics or factors unrelated to project activities which may influence the outcome measures being examined.
-For example, when juvenile offenders are not randomly assigned to project treatment and non-treatment groups, the evaluator may attempt to identif a set of characteristics, such as age, criminal history, educational level, which are assumed to affect recidivism levels in the treatment group.
-These characteristics would then guide the selection or identification of another group of juvenile offenders whose recidivism levels during the period of project operations would be compared to those obset ved in the project treatment group.
+For example, when juvenile offenders are not randomly assigned to project treatment and non-treatment groups, the evaluator may attempt to identify a set of characteristics, such as age, criminal history, educational level, which are assumed to affect recidivism levels in the treatment group.
+These characteristics would then guide the selection or identification of another group of juvenile offenders whose recidivism levels during the period of project operations would be compared to those observed in the project treatment group.
 Differences in recidivism levels observed among these two groups cannot be blindly accepted, however, as estimates of project effects.
 Rather, it must be recognized that the degree of correspondence between observed differences and project impact depends upon the validity of the assumptions made in selecting the set of characteristics used to develop the comparison group.
-Thus, the extent to which the evaluator can identify significant characteristics or factors greatly affects the degree to which observed changes are indeed attributable to project activities.
+Thus, the extent to which the evaluator can identify significant characteristics or factors greatly affects the degree to which observed changes are indeed attributable to project activitiproblems such as crime.

-The evaluator's ability to do so is likely to be rather modest, however, given the limited state of knowledge about the dynamics of complex social problems such as crime.
 This knowledge, nonetheless, provides a basis for examining the validity of assumptions underlying the selection and use of a particular basis of comparison in the evaluation effort.